NTNU-IMT/stormbird/book/src/different_versions/io_overview.md

 # General about input and output

 Stormbird, as any library, consist of many data structures.
 Some represents the settings for a simulations, such as wake and solver parameters, while others represent input to or result from a simulation.
 To create and run a simulation it is generally necessary to pass information to the library about the data structures that you whish to create.
 This is the case for all the interfaces.

-To facilitate simple serialization and deserialization - at least from a coding perspective - Stormbird relies heavily on the [Serde](https://serde.rs/) library, which is "[..] a framework for **ser**ializing and **de**serializing Rust data structures efficiently and generically".
+To facilitate simple serialization and deserialization - at least from a coding perspective - Stormbird relies heavily on the [Serde](https://serde.rs/) library.
+This is "[..] a framework for **ser**ializing and **de**serializing Rust data structures efficiently and generically".
 In other words, it is a library to automate the conversion of data structures to and from different file formats.
 Serde supports many formats, but JSON has been chosen for Stormbird.
 This means that any input must be passed as JSON strings, and output will often also be delivered as JSON strings.

-Working with Stormbird is therefor often a matter of setting up the right input in a JSON format and then reading and post-processing the output from the resulting JSON format.
+Working with Stormbird is therefor often a matter of setting up the right input in a JSON format and then reading and parsing the output from the resulting JSON format.

 Throughout this book there will be examples of data structures shown as Rust code.
 This is generally to show the available fields in a structure, to give an impression of which variables it is possible to set.
 All of these Rust-structures has a corresponding JSON representation.
 A simple example of how a generic Rust structure is converted to a JSON string from Serde is shown below.

 An example of a Rust struct first: